home-assistant/home-assistant.io/source/_integrations/usgs_earthquakes_feed.markdown

 | Past 30 Days - All Earthquakes         | `past_month_all_earthquakes`         |

-## State Attributes
+## State attributes

-The following state attributes are available for each entity in addition to the standard ones:
+The following state attributes are available for each {% term entity %} in addition to the standard ones:

 | Attribute          | Description |
 |--------------------|-------------|